-Research studies support the premise that working memory can be an effective way of helping children with learning problems. .
+Research studies support the premise that working memory can be an effective way of helping people with learning problems.
 BrainTrain’s Memory series provides lively exercises designed to help your clients develop quick verbal thinking and processing abilities.
 While the Captain’s Log MindPower Builder focuses primarily on non-verbal cognitive skill development, the Memory Train and Memory Xcel programs target the training of verbal reasoning and language skills.

 The Memory Train program is for ages 6-12 and features over 400 structured, game-like working memory exercises and a unique video game reward system that kids love, making it a useful partner for the therapist or educator working with children to improve visual and auditory attention, working memory, problem solving skills & mental processing speed.